How to Make and Use Bathing Herbs

 So, draw a warm bath infused with fragrant or therapeutic herbs, light a few natural candles, play soothing music and relax.
 It may just be the perfect medicine for whatever ails you.

-Which Herbs To Use
+Which Herbs To Use for Your Bath?

 While Bath Teas are easy to make, we know that many of our customers have very busy lives so we have included a few Bath Teas in our product line.